rosich/mgls/README.md

 ![Alt text](https://github.com/rosich/mgls/blob/master/bidim.png "bidim")

 This data corresponds to observations of HD41248.
-The maximum is located at 18d / 26d.
+The maximum is located at 18.4 d / 25.5 d